k0shk0sh/ComposeEasyForms/README.md

 Define `val easyForms = EasyForms()` in your ViewModel or in your Activity/Fragment upper in UI tree to prevent reinitializing the object.

-> You should have always one instance of `EasyForms` in your Screen.
+> You should have always one instance of `EasyForms` per Screen.

 **TextField example with Email validation:**